-► Sports Spread Betting vs. Fixed odds
+Sports Spread Betting vs. Fixed Odds

-It’s simple — you place a fixed-risk stake at the specified odds and you either (a) make a profit based on those odds, or (b) lose your entire stake.
-There are no other outcomes, unless for some reason your bets are voided.
+It’s simple — you place a fixed-risk stake at specified odds and you either (a) make a profit based on those odds, or (b) lose your entire stake.
+There are no other outcomes, unless you bets are voided or refunded.

 Thus, unlike fixed odds, sports spread bets don’t have a preconceived win and loss value known at the time the bet is placed.